slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Money is a tool.
 It can be a force multiplier to help you live the life of your dreams but the perpetual chase for more is not the path that leads to more freedom and happiness.

-> *'We don't make movies to make money; We make money to make more movies.' -- Walt Disney*
+> *'We don’t make movies to make money; We make money to make more movies.' -- Walt Disney*

-> *'It's nice to have a lot of money, but you know, you don't want to keep it around forever.
+> *'It’s nice to have a lot of money, but you know, you don’t want to keep it around forever.
 I prefer buying things.
-Otherwise, it's a little like saving sex for your old age.' -- Warren Buffett*
+Otherwise, it’s a little like saving sex for your old age.' -- Warren Buffett*

 > *'Don’t think money does everything or you are going to end up doing everything for money.' -- Voltaire*